 Wood Pellets are the most common type of pellet fuel and are made from compacted sawdust and related industrial waste from the milling of lumber, manufacture of wood products and furniture, and construction.
 In recent years, consumers have turned to wood pellets and other biomass fuel sources as an alternative to oil.

-Wood pellet moisture control is one of the major challenges faced by pellet manufacturers.
-Being proactive with moisture measurement and control can result in tremendous cost savings in the manufacturing process and help eliminate the chance of packaging wet or low quality product.
-Process Sensors’ online moisture sensors provide continuous, non-contact moisture measurement throughout the manufacturing process for closed loop control throughout the wood pellet manufacturing process.
+Wood pellet moisture and temperature control is one of the major challenges faced by pellet manufacturers.
+Being proactive with measurement can result in tremendous cost savings in the manufacturing process and help eliminate the chance of packaging wet or low quality products or losing product all together through fire.
+Process Sensors’ online moisture and IR temperature sensors provide continuous, non-contact measurement throughout the manufacturing process for closed loop control.

 Sawdust with high moisture content should be dried since wet sawdust requires more power to be hammered than dry sawdust, and wet sawdust may impede the screening process by clogging or smearing the screen.
 Sawdust with lower moisture content, such as sawdust from hardwood flooring plants, can skip the initial drying procedure.